 Biography

 Rahul Rao is a Reader in International Political Thought in the School of International Relations at the University of St Andrews.
-Prior to this, he was Reader in Political Theory at SOAS University of London, where he taught from 2008–21, and Term Fellow in Politics at University College, University of Oxford.
-He read for a DPhil in International Relations at Balliol College, University of Oxford, where he was a Rhodes Scholar, and has a BA, LLB (Hons.) from the National Law School of India University.
+Prior to this, he worked at SOAS University of London from 2008–23, where he was promoted to Professor shortly before leaving and where he remains a Professorial Research Associate.
+Between 2005–08, he was Term Fellow in Politics at University College, University of Oxford.
+Rahul read for a DPhil in International Relations at Balliol College, University of Oxford, where he was a Rhodes Scholar, and has a BA, LLB (Hons.) from the National Law School of India University.
 He is a member of the Radical Philosophy editorial collective and used to blog at The Disorder of Things.

 Research areas